How to use “con”: Italian grammar lesson 72

 I have an appointment with the lawyer.

-Luigi si è sposato con una ragazza Colombiana.
+Luigi si è sposato con una ragazza colombiana.

 Luigi got married to a Colombian girl.

-con as means italian
+How to use con as means and mode?

 Another way you can use con is to talk about the means by which you do something or how you do it.